If you want a delicious beef dish, then you will be extremely satisfied with this slow cooker teriyaki beef.

 - ½ cup honey

 - ¼ cup rice wine vinegar

 - In a frypan over high heat, lightly brown the beef, then put to the side.

 - Next, in a slow cooker, add garlic, ginger, honey, soy sauce, beef stock, rice wine vinegar, and black pepper.

 - Next, gently mix in the sliced beef strips.

 - Cook on low for 6-8 hours or until the beef is tender.

-- To thicken the sauce, mix together the cornstarch and the water together.
-Gently stir into the teriyaki beef mix.
+- To thicken the sauce, mix the cornstarch and water together.
+Gently stir into the teriyaki beef mixture.